GulamJilani5/system-design/src/typeofsystems/integrationpattern/loadbalancer.md

 | **Internal Load Balancer** | Load balancer used **within private network** (VPC, data center, cluster) | Route traffic **between microservices** (internal-only) | Load balancer, sidecar proxy, or client logic | AWS NLB (internal), NGINX (inside VPC), Istio (Envoy), Ribbon, Kubernetes Service |

- ## ➡️ 2.
-Routing Mechanism = Who decides where traffic goes
-    → Focused on how traffic routing decisions are made.

 #### Client-side Load Balancer
-        →The client looks up service instances from service discovery →It then chooses which instance to send the request to →No central load balancer in between
+- The client looks up service instances from service discovery
+- It then chooses which instance to send the request to
+- No central load balancer in between

 **📦 Examples:**
-            •Netflix Ribbon + Eureka
+- Netflix Ribbon + Eureka
-            •gRPC with round-robin logic
+- gRPC with round-robin logic
-            •Spring Cloud LoadBalancer
+- Spring Cloud LoadBalancer

 **🔍 Used When:**
-            •You want lightweight, decentralized balancing.
+- You want lightweight, decentralized balancing
-            •You control the client-side logic.
+- You control the client-side logic
-            •No need for complex routing or observability.
+- No need for complex routing or observability

   #### Server-side Load Balancer
-        →A reverse proxy or gateway sits between the client and services.
+-A reverse proxy or gateway sits between the client and services.
-        →The proxy/load balancer decides which instance to route to.
+-The proxy/load balancer decides which instance to route to.
-        →Clients only see the load balancer, not the actual services.
+-Clients only see the load balancer, not the actual services.

    **📦 Examples:**
-         NGINX, HAProxy, AWS ELB/ALB, Kubernetes Services, API Gateway
+         - NGINX, HAProxy, AWS ELB/ALB, Kubernetes Services, API Gateway

    **🔍 Used When:**
-        •Centralized control of traffic.
+   -•Centralized control of traffic.
-        •Front-door to external traffic.
+   -•Front-door to external traffic.
-        •Load balancing + TLS termination, rate limiting, etc.
+   -•Load balancing + TLS termination, rate limiting, etc.

   #### Service Mesh Load Balancer
  →Each service has a sidecar proxy (like Envoy) next to it.
  →Requests are routed via these sidecars, which also handle:
-        •Load balancing
+ -•Load balancing
-        •Retries, timeouts
+ -•Retries, timeouts
-        •Circuit breaking
+ -•Circuit breaking
-        •Security (mTLS)
+ -•Security (mTLS)
-        •Observability (metrics/traces)
+ -•Observability (metrics/traces)

 **📦 Examples:**
-        •Istio (Envoy sidecar)
+-•Istio (Envoy sidecar)
-        •Linkerd, Consul Connect
+-•Linkerd, Consul Connect

  🔍 **Used When:**
-        •You need full control, reliability, and observability for internal communication •You want to separate business logic from networking logic •You’re operating at Kubernetes scale
+  -•You need full control, reliability, and observability for internal communication -•You want to separate business logic from networking logic -•You’re operating at Kubernetes scale

 | **Type**                       | **Description**                                                                                                    | **Use Case**                                                              | **Decision Made By**              | **Tools/Examples**                                            |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------- | --------------------------------- | ------------------------------------------------------------- |